mapr-demos/drill-spot-price-history/README.md

 ```

+### Why use a view?

+1. It allows us to simplify future queries
+2. It allows us to use the files in-place while casting to Drill types (for joins and comparisons)
+3. It makes the query available to BI tools (such as Tableau, Excel, Microstrategy, etc)

 ## Instance Data

 We queried the instances directory and got back a single column with a JSON "blob" in it.
 This is not terribly helpful.
 We want to turn the data into rows and columns that we can query.
 But there's also complex objects in the data; things like lists and maps inside of other lists and maps.
 So let's use a query that pulls out the data we're interested in and presents it in a tabular form that we can use in further queries.